yulyangi/devops_internship_2023/README.md

 ```
 *on remote server execute **1-create-user.sh**  as user with sudo privileges*

-*will be created spetial restricted user to run nginx script*
+*will be created special restricted user to run nginx script*
 ```
 sudo bash /tmp/1-create-user.sh
 ```